Tuesday, 01 June 2021

 6. It is safe to microneedle around the eyes but use a lighter pressure and sweep outwards in single strokes rather than back and forth.

-7. Aim for a mild reddening of the skin, we don't want to raise little blood spots with home microneedling, just a mild erythema.
+7. Aim for a mild reddening of the skin.
+We don't want to raise little blood spots with home microneedling, just a mild erythema (redness).

-8. Treat skin for around 2 to 3 minutes, until you notice a nice rosy glow.
+8. Treat skin for around two to three minutes, until you notice a nice rosy glow.

 What can I apply post-microneedling?